Oluwa-Temmy/-pinvest_test/docs/CHANGE.md

 # :fire: Minor Dev Update [0.3.0] - 2023-05-25

-This is a minor update that pertains to the structure and backend of the website that is useful for devs and contributors.
+This is a minor update that pertains to the structure and backend of the website that is useful for devs and contributors.</br>

 ## :heavy_plus_sign: Added